What to do after the fire

 - Your children's schools.

-- Your Post Office.
+- Australia Post.
 Have them either hold or forward your mail, depending on the length of time you expect to be relocated.
+This can be done online here [external link].

 - The Police, if the fire is under investigation.

-Meanwhile, do not contract for estimating, making inventories or repair services without first contacting your insurance company.
+In the meantime, do not contract anyone for estimating, making inventories or repair services without contacting your insurance company first.

 Emergency accommodation and Counselling

-The Fire & Rescue NSW has the services of a full-time Salvation Army Chaplain, who can provide counselling and help you find emergency accommodation.
-His service are free and available 24 hours a day.
+Fire and Rescue NSW has the services of a full-time Salvation Army Chaplain, who can provide counselling and help you find emergency accommodation.
+The Salvation Army Chaplain services are free and available 24 hours a day.
 Telephone: (02) 9265 2736

 In an Emergency Call Triple Zero (000)